-Disclaimer: I am not a professional, but I have learned and tested these tips through experience.
+Here's what you need to know about your new ear piercing.
+I am not a professional, but I have learned and tested these tips through experience.
 These methods have worked well for me, and to this day, every one of my lobe and cartilage piercings has healed quite nicely.
 Below are the dos and don'ts for minimizing the risk of swelling, infection, and scarring when you get a new piercing.

-Clean Your Ears with Antibacterial Soap
+Clean Your Ears With Antibacterial Soap

 Clean your ears with an antibacterial soap.
 I recommend Provon Medicated Lotion Soap with chloroxylenol.
-Make sure you wash your hands before applying the soap, and pre-rinse your ears so it's easier for the soap to lather.
+Make sure you wash your hands before applying the soap and pre-rinse your ears so it's easier for the soap to lather.
 Do this twice a day.

-Spray Your Piercings with a Sea Salt Solution
+Spray Your Piercings With a Sea Salt Solution

 Use a sea salt solution.
 Mix 1/4 teaspoon of non-iodized sea salt with 8 oz warm distilled water.
-Soak your piercings in the solution, or pour into a clean spray bottle and spray directly onto your piercings for speedy healing.
+Soak your piercings in the solution, or pour solution into a clean spray bottle and spray directly onto your piercings for speedy healing.

 Keep hair, hairspray, and other irritants away from your piercing.
 Be careful when talking on the phone or wearing headphones, since you want to keep your piercing as bacteria-free as possible.